Have you read anything good recently?

 Unwrapping the Names of Jesus: An Advent Devotional, Asheritah Ciuciu

 You knew this was going to be here, right? *smile* Join me in preparing our hearts for Christmas by looking at the names of Jesus and what they mean to our lives today.
-If you haven’t yet downloaded your copy, you can get it here.
-Or, you can sample the devotional by getting a 7-day preview when you sign up here.
+If you haven’t yet ordered your copy, you can get it here.
+Or, you can download free resources to prepare fo Christmas when you sign up here.

 This post contains my affiliate links.
 Thanks for supporting One Thing Alone!